AndreasSchaffhauser/Mavis/README.md

 <img src="malicious.png">

 ## Acknowledgements
-This work was partially supported by the Horizon 2020 Program through [SIMARGL](https://simargl.eu/) H2020-SU-ICT-01-2018, Grant Agreement No. 833042.
+This work was supported by the Horizon 2020 Program through [SIMARGL](https://simargl.eu/) H2020-SU-ICT-01-2018, Grant Agreement No. 833042.